-(iii).
-Note that the assumptions \eqref{ez} and \eqref{ez-1} are not unreasonable since we do not assume that the function $z\to\kappa(x,z,u)$ is continuous at $0$.
-A typical example for these assumptions to hold is that $\kappa(x,z,u)$ can be written as the quotient of two positive homogeneous functions in $z$.
-Moreover, in the case $\alpha\in(1,2)$ and $b\ne 0$, the convergence in \eqref{ez-1} implies \eqref{ez}, this is because there involves singularity in the drift coefficient $\frac{1}{\e^{\alpha-1}}b$.
-We need more regularities for $\kappa$ to cancel the singularity in the drift, as we will see in the proof.
+(iv).
+A typical example for assumptions \eqref{ez} and \eqref{ez-1} to hold is that $\kappa(x,z,u)$ can be written as the quotient of two positive homogeneous functions in $z$.
+In the case that $\alpha\in(1,2)$ and $b\ne 0$, the convergence \eqref{ez-1} implies \eqref{ez}.
+In this case, there involves singularity in the drift coefficient $\frac{1}{\e^{\alpha-1}}b$, so that we need more regularities for $\kappa$ to cancel that singularity, as we will see in the proof of Theorem \ref{homogenization}.